 The June Motel Sauble Beach – Review & Things To Do

 I was looking for an Ontario-based getaway that wouldn’t cost a fortune and I managed to stumble upon The June Motel.
-Located about a 3 hour drive from Toronto, Sauble Beach is a relaxed beach town with an unpretencious attitude.
-Thankfully, it’s not overun with people either, like other Ontario beaches that we’ve visited.
+Located about a 3-hour drive from Toronto, Sauble Beach is a relaxed beach town with an unpretentious attitude.
+Thankfully, it’s not overrun with people either, like other Ontario beaches that we’ve visited.
 The lakefront beach here receives a lot of praise for its beauty and unspoiled surrounding nature parks.
 I can vouch for that myself, now that I’ve been in person!

 The June Motel at Sauble Beach is perfect for a 3 day getaway with friends, family, or your partner.
 This once-neglected motel was fully renovated by the same duo behind the June Motel’s Prince Edward County location.
-It’s been popping up all over social media, and it’s no suprise why.
-This humble motel is down-right adorable and easthetically pleasing at every turn.
-You can see how much passion went in to this renovation.
-And I really love that it embodies the beach-town notastaliga that you would normally find in places much further south.
-We felt transported once we stepped on the property, because it really doesn’t feel like you’re in Ontario.
+It’s been popping up all over social media, and it’s no surprise why.
+This humble motel is downright adorable and aesthetically pleasing at every turn.
+You can see how much passion went into this renovation.
+And I really love that it embodies the beach-town nostalgia that you would normally find in places much further south.
+We felt transported once we stepped on the property because it really doesn’t feel like you’re in Ontario.

 About The June Motel – Sauble Beach

 This is the second motel renovation from The June Motel team.
 The first was in Prince Edward County.
-You’ll notice a lot of similar millinial-themed upgrades at this second location, but with much more of a beach vacation feel.
+You’ll notice a lot of similar millennial-themed upgrades at this second location, but with much more of a beach vacation feel.
 Potted tropical plants, vintage rattan furniture, hammocks, and fringed beach umbrellas encourage you to totally embrace the Sauble Beach lifestyle.
-Most people, locals and guests, were wearing flip flops and casual wear.
+Most people, locals, and guests, were wearing flip flops and casual wear.
 So this is the perfect destination if you’re looking for a care-free mini getaway that’s a short walk from the beach!

 Rooms at The June Motel